Algoltea/hopperhacksx/README.md

 ## How we built it

 ## Challenges we ran into
 Delegating tasks was difficult for us to do at the beginning of development.
-We have worked as solo devs for most of our time learning CS, so figuring out build a project from multiple angles at once had a bit of a learning curve.
+We have worked as solo devs for most of our time learning CS, so figuring out build a project from multiple angles at once and meet in the middle had a bit of a learning curve for us.

 ## Accomplishments that we're proud of